iZettle/api-documentation/giftcard.md

 ```http
 GET organizations/self/giftcards/external/{uuid}
 ```
-Where `uuid` is the UUID of a gift card.
+Where `uuid` is the UUID of the gift card.

 ### Errors
 `404 Giftcard not found`